maiahirsch/maiahirsch.github.io/docs/lab7.md

 m = \frac{-d \cdot t_{0.9}}{ln(1-d \cdot \dot{x}_{ss})} = \frac{-d \cdot t_{0.9}}{ln(1-0.9)}
 $$

 Where d and m are lumped parameters that capture the dynamics of the system.
-Showing how the car responds to different inouts and moves throughout the world.
+Showing how the car responds to different inputs and moves throughout the world.
+I drove the car at a constant PWM = 150 (u=150/255 = 0.588) toward the wall while logging ToF distance and motor input.
+I chose PWM 150 to match my Lab 5 operating condition.

-$u_{ss}$ is the constant control input passed to the robot.
-We will choose this input to be 1, as this corresponds to the maximum pwm signal possible (255).
-This is because we want the dybnamics to be as accurate as possible in order to obtain ideal behavior of an accurate controller.

 ![TOF sensor output](assets/lab7/TOFsensoroutput.png)

 ![computed speed](assets/lab7/computspeed.png)

-I chose a step input of PWm = 150, matching my Lab 5 operating condition.
-From the exponentil curve fit, I measured:
+Since the car did not reach steady state in a single run, I fit an exponential curve to the velocity data to extrapolate the steady-state velocity.
+From the fit I measured:

 - Steady-state velocity: v_ss = -2.0 mm/ms
 - 90% rise time: t_90 = 2.0 s